neek8044/Perfect-Circle/README.md

 # Perfect-Circle
-Make a perfect circle on neal.fun with ~99% accuracy
+Draw a perfect circle on [neal.fun](https://neal.fun) with ~99% accuracy

 ### Dependencies 📚
 - Python 3.x ([https://python.org](https://python.org))
 - Pyautogui (To install run `pip install pyautogui` or `pip3 install pyautogui`)

 ### How to use 📜
-- Launch a terminal and get the command to run the script ready (`python main.py` or `python3 main.py`)
+- Launch a terminal and get the command ready (`python main.py` or `python3 main.py`)
 - Open [https://neal.fun/perfect-circle/](https://neal.fun/perfect-circle/) in a new tab and make it fullscreen
+- Run the command and switch focus to the browser again.
+(Make sure it is fullscreen)
+- Wait for around 5 seconds.

 ### Troubleshooting 🛠️
 #### Cannot run python or pip